Have You Ever Heard of DIPG?

 All childhood cancer research receives only 4% of government funding.

-It has been suggested and many doctors believe that a cure for DIPG would result in a cure for every other kind of
+It has been suggested, and many doctors believe, that a cure for DIPG would result in advancements in treatment for all cancer.

 If you would like to help us find a cure, please donate now!